oam-dev/rudr/README.md

 # Scylla: A Kubernetes Hydra Implementation in Rust

-Scylla is an implementation of the [Open App Model (OAM)](https://github.com/microsoft/hydra-spec) that allows users to focus on easily deploying and managing applications on any Kubernetes cluster without dealing with the complexities of the orchestrator.
+Scylla is an implementation of the [Open App Model (OAM)](https://github.com/microsoft/hydra-spec) that allow users to deploy and manage applications easily on any Kubernetes cluster with separation of concerns of application developer and operator.

 **Scylla is currently in alpha.
 It may reflect the API or features we are vetting before inclusion into the Open App Model spec..**